-The entries of the form server.
-X list the servers that make up the ZooKeeper service.
-When the server starts up, it knows which server it is by looking for the file \myid\ in the data directory.
+The entries of the form server.X list the servers that make up the ZooKeeper service.
+When the server starts up, it knows which server it is by looking for the file myid in the data directory.
 That file has the contains the server number, in ASCII.

 Finally, note the "2888" port numbers after each server name.
-These are the "electionPort" numbers of the servers (as opposed to clientPorts), that is ports for [tbd: feedback need: what are these ports, exactly?].
+These are the "electionPort" numbers of the servers (as opposed to clientPorts), that is ports for [tbd].